-The Protank2 and 3 also come in “mini” versions, which are essentially the same with the exception of being ego-threaded and having around 1.5ml capacity.
+The Protank 2 and 3 also come in “mini” versions, which are essentially the same with the exception of being ego-threaded and having around 1.5ml capacity.
 They are perfect for ego-style batteries at 14mm (diameter).

-Aspire Nautilus BVC clearomizer
+#6 Aspire - Nautilus Mini BVC

 The airflow goes through the middle of the coil, producing a much smoother vape with much better airflow as well.
-The newer generation coils use organic cotton, which provides a crisp and pure flavor; however, compared to ceramic or silica they don’t last as long.
+The newer generation coils use organic cotton, which provides a crisp and pure flavour; however, compared to ceramic or silica they don’t last as long.
 It is possible to rebuild the heads, though it is a bit more complicated compared to Protanks.
 Most people just buy a few dozen extra coil heads as they aren’t really expensive.

 Filling the Nautilus is similar to the protank, by filling the glass tank portion upside down; it also shares all of the advantages and convenience of this filling method.
 The Nautilus also comes in a mini version that holds 1.8ml of liquid (the full sized model holds about 5ml) for more stealthy setups.

-It is noteworthy to check out the ASSA mini BVC clearomizer on fasttech if you like the looks of the Nautilus mini but don’t want to commit the cash to something you might not like.
+It is noteworthy to check out the ASSA mini BVC clearomiser on fasttech if you like the looks of the Nautilus mini but don’t want to commit the cash to something you might not like.
 The ASSA mini BVC is a perfect copy of the Nautilus mini, takes the original coils, and only costs $8!

-Eleaf GS Clearomizer
+#7 Eleaf GS Tank

 The tank itself is made of stainless steel with a large pyrex tank that can hold up to 3 ml of e-liquid.
 It has a great airflow adjustment system that might not be airy enough for “competition” vapers, but excellent for mouth-to-lung.

-The Zephyrus is a powerful clearomizer made to operate at up to 50 watts, though I have pushed the premade coils over 70 watts with no problems whatsoever.
+The Zephyrus is a powerful clearomiser made to operate at up to 50 watts, though I have pushed the premade coils over 70 watts with no problems whatsoever.
 It is solidly built, with a thick stainless steel body and pyrex tank so acidic e-liquids are no problem.

 One of the things that makes the UD Zephyrus worth buying in my opinion is the fact that it comes with a rebuildable deck along with the prebuilt coils.
 The rebuildable deck is very well made; with a 3-post design that has a T-shaped positive middle pole that has two holes for wires (much like the Helios RDA).

-While it is an excellent Clearomizer, the Zephyrus is not without drawbacks.
+While it is an excellent Clearomiser, the Zephyrus is not without drawbacks.
 First is the fact that since it is made for high-power vaping, it will consume a lot of e-liquid.
 The 5ml tank will definitely not last more than a few hours if you chain vape at high wattage.

 Thankfully, the Zephyrus comes with a top-fill top cap, so filling the tank 2 or 3 times a day is less of a hassle (and a mess) compared to bottom filling.
 Another drawback to this Clearo is the price of the premade coils.
 At over $3 per coil, it is very expensive (more like extortion!) compared to something like Protank coils, which costs under $5 for a pack of 5.

-Another disadvantage of using this clearomizer is that since it is made for high power vaping, you will need either a regulated mod that can fire sub-ohm or a decent mech with good batteries; using lower watts will give you an anemic vape, since the coils on the Zephyrus are huge and have a lot of mass, and consequently will require more power to use it to its fullest potential.
+Another disadvantage of using this clearomiser is that since it is made for high power vaping, you will need either a regulated mod that can fire sub-ohm or a decent mech with good batteries; using lower watts will give you an anemic vape, since the coils on the Zephyrus are huge and have a lot of mass, and consequently will require more power to use it to its fullest potential.

 And finally, this tank is not mouth-to-lung friendly.
 Despite the fact that it has decent airflow control, closing it off will result in flooding because the juice channels are massive – they are geared towards high-powered vaping after all; so if you like a more restrictive “cigarette-like” airflow, then this tank may not be the best choice for you.